 A Heart for the Nations

-Cameron believed that it was important to reach out to people from different countries who were living in South Carolina, as they could potentially return to their home country and spread the word of God there.
+Wooten expressed how important it is to reach out to people from different countries who are living in South Carolina, as they could potentially return to their home country and spread the Word of God there.

-Cameron was proud of the partnership they had created with the Chinese pastor and the local church in Spartanburg.
-He knew that it was just the beginning of the many opportunities to come for spreading the word of God to those in the Upstate area, as well as around the world.
+Wooten said he was proud of the partnership they had created with the Chinese pastor and the local church in Spartanburg.
+He knew that it was just the beginning of the many opportunities to come for spreading the Word of God to those in the Upstate area, as well as around the world.